techandsoftware/teletext/README.md

 ## Event API

 Your application can dispatch these events as an alternative to using the teletext instance API.
+Note: The event API isn't available if running in node, but you can call the equivalent API methods instead.

 | Event | Use |
 |-------|------|